MissCoul/titanic_survival_prediction/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-## License

-This project is licensed under the MIT License.

 ## Credits

-This project was created by Minata Coulibaly.
 Special thanks to the Kaggle Titanic dataset for providing the data.

 ## Contact